-You can earn 40,000 miles (enough to cover that trip and then some), just by opening up the United℠ Explorer Card and spending $2,000 on qualifying purchases within the first three months of account opening.
+You can earn 40,000 miles (enough to cover that trip and then some), just by opening up the United℠ Explorer Card.
+Spend $2,000 on purchases in the first 3 months your account is open.
 Plus, you’ll get perks like a free checked bag just for being a cardholder.

 Other airlines are also being pretty generous with their miles rewards, like Delta, where you can fly from Los Angeles to San Juan for just 35,000 miles and $12 each way during the same time frame.

 You can easily rack-up enough miles for that just by earning the welcome bonus on a Delta credit card and using your card for everyday purchases until it’s time to book that trip.

 As for lodging, you can redeem hotel points for incredible value on reward nights in Puerto Rico.
 Hilton Hotels boasts seven locations throughout Puerto Rico, with six of them being in San Juan.
 Depending on how luxurious you’d like your stay to be is how many points you’re willing to spend, you’ve got options.

 By opening a Hilton credit card, you could earn enough points to get a few complimentary nights.
 With the Hilton Honors American Express Aspire Card, for example, you can earn 150,000 points for spending $4,000 on purchases in the first three months of account opening.
 The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.